-To be eligible for the Advanced Standing Program the following requirements must be met:
+To be considered for the Advanced Standing program, the following requirements must be met:

 May 1* is the final deadline for MSW Advanced Standing program; the program begins in the Fall term.

 *March 1 - Advanced standing students interested in specializing in School Social Work to obtain the Professional Educator License must apply to the MSW program by March 1.

 You must submit:

 You may submit your application form online.
 Students who have already applied to a graduate or professional program at Loyola University Chicago should fill out the reapplication form.

 - Official Transcripts

 To be eligible for admission, your transcript must show you earned a bachelor's degree or a bachelor's degree is in progress.
 Certified copies of transcripts are acceptable; faxed copies of transcripts are not considered official.
 Other transcripts may be sent at the applicant's discretion.
 If you attended Loyola University Chicago previously, you do not need to request these transcripts; we have them on record.
 Official Electronic Transcripts may be delivered directly to Graduate & Professional Enrollment Management at email@example.com.